MysticTempest/mcimport/README.md

 License:

-Copyright (C) 2016 - Nore, dgm555, sofar and others
+Copyright (C) 2017 - Nore, dgm555, sofar, MysticTempest, and others

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the